rachelcluke/art-aesthete-quiz/README.md

 ## Icons

 I have incorporated icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These icons are used as the social media links in the footer and also in the subscribed.html file.
 All icons used are styled within the overall website theme.

+During testing, the console indicated that an icon from Favicon was required as the 'logo' symbol for the browser tab.
+As a fitting icon, I downloaded and included the paintbrush icon from [Favicon](https://favicon.io/ "Favicon") at the top of index.html

 ## Colours